nephros/sailjail_test/README.md

 It shows all the paths present in `Silica.StandardPaths`.
 (Note that this is NOT `Qt.labs.platform.StandardPaths`!!).
 Using a Button you can set/reset `Qt.application.name` and `Qt.application.organization` to new values and see how they affect the paths displayed.

-### C++ part

-The very basic c++ application starts up the SailfishApp, logs the default paths/locations to console (using `qInfo()`), then calls

-    app->setOrganizationName("OrgaNameFromCpp");
-    app->setApplicationName("AppNameFromCpp");

-and again prints the paths/locations.

 ### Observations

-With at least four sources for `OrganizationName` and `setApplicationName` (CPP, QML, the .desktop files), plus defaults set by of SailJail when these settings are missing (i.e. defaulting to application binary name), getting everything right can be quite confusing.
+With at least four sources for `OrganizationName` and `ApplicationName` (CPP, QML, the .desktop files, plus defaults set by of SailJail when these settings are missing (i.e. defaulting to application binary name), getting everything right can be quite confusing.

 I.e. using `QStandardPaths::AppDataLocation` or `QStandardPaths::AppLocalDataLocation`
 will show different things depending on what has been initialized from where.

+Or the fact that the QML page will show one set of OrgaName/AppName pair, in the Title, while `Sailfish::Silica::StandardPaths.cache` will show another.

-Also, `QQMLEngine::offlineStoragePath` seems to be somewhat independent from the others, probably because comes from the Engine and not the QGUIApplication..
+Also, `QQMLEngine::offlineStoragePath` seems to be somewhat independent from the others, probably because comes from the Engine and not the QGUIApplication.